WeblateOrg/weblate/docs/api.rst

 Notification hooks allow external applications to notify Weblate that Git repository has been updated.

-.. describe:: GET /hooks/update/(string:project)/(string:subproject)/
+.. describe:: GET /hooks/update/(string:project)/(string:resource)/

-   Triggers update of a subproject (pulling from Git and scanning for translation changes).
+   Triggers update of a resource (pulling from Git and scanning for translation changes).

 .. describe:: GET /hooks/update/(string:project)/

-   Triggers update of all subprojects in a project (pulling from Git and scanning for translation changes).
+   Triggers update of all resources in a project (pulling from Git and scanning for translation changes).

 .. describe:: POST /hooks/github/

-    Special hook for handling GitHub notifications and automatically updating matching subprojects.
+    Special hook for handling GitHub notifications and automatically updating matching resources.

     .. note::